bowman-pasciak-movies-app/movies-application/README.md

 ## Lessons Learned

 NOTE: When testing the server with VS Code and Live Web Server, We noticed page reloads after updating to the back end.
-At first, I though it was because of a flaw in our code, or a missing event.preventDefault.
+At first, I thought it was because of a flaw in our code, or a missing event.preventDefault.
 After a good amount of time relooking all the code, a search at Stack Overflow yielded the result.
 "I got to the bottom of this.
 It turns out that the problem was due to VS Live Server which was detecting a change in the folder and hot-loading the app.
 The change was due to the backend, in the same folder, saving a log.
 Really silly thing to miss..."

-### A globally installed npm package can be installed to run a local http web server that doesn't perform with the same reload due to file changes in the structure.
+### HTTP-SERVER : A globally installed npm package can be installed to run a local http web server that doesn't perform with the same reload due to file changes in the structure.

 ### npm package reference